bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 ## What's a Markov Chain?

-A Markov Chain is essentially a finite state machine that we can get to generate output based probability from the previous input.
+A Markov Chain is essentially a finite state machine that we can get to generate output based on probability from previous input.
 It's probably one of simplest generative systems.
 It's especially fun to use for things like generating words from gigantic inputs like a Shakespeare play.

 Let's get an array of notes from a MIDI file with `midilib`.